IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 ## END OF SEMESTER DELIVERABLES

 ### EXIT INTERVIEW SURVEY
-Please fill out by Monday, May 18th. http://goo.gl/forms/YHLIWeYKbI
+Please fill out by Monday, May 18th.
+The survey was mailed to your NYU email account: http://goo.gl/forms/YHLIWeYKbI

 ### DELIVERABLES FOR MS THESIS PROMOTION & ARCHIVE
 You need to create a dropbox account if you have not already done so.
 Let me know if you do not have a dropbox account.
 Both you and I can get additional space if I invite you.